AwalaApp/specs/rs001-ramf.md

    - The ciphertext MUST be encapsulated as a valid [CMS signed data](https://tools.ietf.org/html/rfc5652#section-5) value where:
      - `digestAlgorithms`, the collection of message digest algorithm identifiers, MUST contain exactly one OID and it MUST correspond to the signature hashing algorithm specified in the message.
      - `encapContentInfo`, the signed content, MUST NOT include the content itself, since this is a detached signature.
-     - `certificates` SHOULD contain the chain of the sender certificate, if applicable.
-The sender certificate itself SHOULD NOT be included.
+     - `certificates` MUST contain the sender's certificate and it SHOULD also include the rest of the certificates in the chain.
+All certificates MUST comply with the [Relaynet PKI](rs002-pki.md).
      - `crls` MUST be empty, since certificate revocation is part of the [Relaynet PKI](rs002-pki.md).
      - `signerInfos` MUST contain exactly one signer (`SignerInfo`), and whose `signatureAlgorithm` MUST be valid per [RS-018](rs018-algorithms.md).
    - The CMS value MUST be length-prefixed with a 13-bit unsigned integer (2 octets), so the maximum length is 8kib.